webr3/hyperdata/README.md

 - **Behavior**:
   - If not defined on the current in-scope object, the object SHOULD be considered as existentially quantified.
   - If the lexical space is `#` OR (`#` `name-fragment`):
-    - a `full-IRI` SHOULD be formed by appending it to a `base-IRI` established by common out of band methods, such as the IRI used in a successful HTTP GET dereference which provided the hyperdata document.
+    - a `full-IRI` SHOULD be formed by appending it to a `base-IRI` established by common out of band methods, such as the IRI used in a successful HTTP GET dereference which provided the Hyperdata document.
     - The current in-scope namespace `ns-IRI` MUST NOT be considered when resolving it.